-- There are no actual hiking trails in the Lentua Nature Reserve.
-The area is ideally suited for water activities and ski trekking.
+- The area of the Lentua Nature Reserve is ideally suited for water activities and ski trekking.
 There are several lean-to shelters and campfire sites.

 - The Lentuankoski Trail and the Lentua Nature Trail, whose theme is restoration, are located right next to the nature reserve.